astronomerdamo/mcmaster_thesis_template/README.md

 $ git clone https://github.com/astronomerdamo/mcmaster_thesis_template.git
 `

-So this doesn't install anything, just copies the latex files and folder to your machine.
+So this doesn't install anything, just copies the latex files to your machine.